Home

 SMACNA National News

-• We have extended the early registration window for the SMACNA Leadership Conference to April 7!
-Join fellow HVAC industry CEOs at this critical event, taking place Wednesday, May 6 Friday, May 8, 2026, in Washington, DC.
+• Join fellow HVAC industry CEOs at the SMACNA Leadership Conference , taking place Wednesday, May 6 Friday, May 8, 2026 in Washington, DC.
 This is a critical moment for the sheet metal industry.
 Congress and federal agencies are making decisions that will shape tax policy, infrastructure investment, workforce development, and prevailing wage enforcement for years to come.
 These policies directly affect how our contractors hire, invest, compete, and grow.
-SMACNAs Capitol Hill team advocates every day on behalf of our members, but nothing resonates more with lawmakers than hearing directly from contractors who run businesses, employ skilled workers, and deliver projects in their communities.
+SMACNAs Capitol Hill team advocates every day on behalf of our members, but nothing resonates more with lawmakers than hearing directly from contractors running businesses, employing skilled workers, and delivering projects in their communities.
 Your experience gives policymakers the real-world perspective they need as they consider legislation and regulatory changes affecting our industry.
 This high-impact conference focuses on the federal policies most important to SMACNA contractors.
-It also provides an opportunity to receive training in effective advocacy techniques, followed by the chance to put those skills into action by meeting with Senators, Members of Congress, and their staff to discuss issues that matter to your company and the broader industry.
+It also provides an opportunity to receive training in effective advocacy techniques followed by the chance to put those skills into action by meeting with Senators, Members of Congress, and their staff to discuss issues that matter to your company and the broader industry.
 And this wouldnt be a SMACNA conference without some great networking and social opportunities.
 We will be headed to Nationals Park for a ballgame and to Washington, DC institution - The Dubliner - for a reception.
-To encourage strong contractor participation, the SMAC Administrative Fund is offering a special incentive for Congressional Insiders Club (CIC) members traveling to Washington: CIC, Dual CIC, and Chairman's Club Members: $250 reimbursement Political and Premier Pacesetter Members: $500 reimbursement Platinum Pacesetter Members: $750 reimbursement This conference is an opportunity to engage with industry peers, stay informed about policy developments, and ensure the voice of SMACNA contractors is heard on Capitol Hill.
+To encourage strong contractor participation, the SMAC Administrative Fund is offering a special incentive for Congressional Insiders Club (CIC) members traveling to Washington: CIC, Dual CIC, and Chairman's Club Members: $250 reimbursement Political and Premier Pacesetter Members: $500 reimbursement Platinum Pacesetter Members: $750 reimbursement This conference is an opportunity to engage with industry peers, stay informed on policy developments, and make sure the voice of SMACNA contractors is heard on Capitol Hill.
 If you have questions or need additional information, contact Denise Murphy McGraw, SMACNAs special assistant for political affairs at dmurphymcgraw@smacna.org .
-Secure your spot today and register by April 7 to receive the special early-bird rate.
+Reminder: April 14 is the end of Early Bird Registration and the last day to secure your hotel room.
+Secure your spot today and register to receive the special early-bird rate.

 Contractor Conversations Daniel Miranda